qwc-services/qwc-config-service/README.md

 sslmode=disable
 ```

+The Data service config requires read access to the corresponding QGIS project files at `QGIS_RESOURCES_PATH`.

 Configuration
 -------------

 Add new themes to your `themesConfig.json` (see [Documentation](https://github.com/qgis/qwc2-demo-app/blob/master/doc/QWC2_Documentation.md#theme-configuration-qgis-projects-and-the-themesconfigjson-file)) and put any theme thumbnails into `qwc2/assets/img/mapthumbs/`.
 The `themesConfig.json` file is used by the Config service to collect the full themes configuration using GetProjectSettings.

+Copy any QGIS project files required for the Data service to your `QGIS_RESOURCES_PATH`.

 Usage